5 Best Free Website Builders 2025: The Definitive List

 My Experience With Wix

-From Wix Booking, Wix Menu, Wix Video, Wix Forms, and a whole host of other free-to-install apps, Wix sets itself apart by giving you the best variety of features to use and make your website your own – no matter what type of website you want to make.
+From Wix Booking, Wix Menu, Wix Video, Wix Forms, and a whole host of other free-to-install apps, Wix really sets itself apart by giving you the best variety of features to use and make your website your own – no matter what type of website you want to make.

 Upgrade Cost: $17 per month

-Wix’s pricing begins with the Light plan for $17 per month, billed annually.
+Wix’s pricing begins with the Light plan for $17 per month (billed annually).
 This plan removes any ads from your site, lets you use a custom domain, and increases your storage to 2GB.

 If you’re looking to sell, you’ll need to upgrade to the Core plan, which begins at $29 per month.
+And, if you love getting deals, use the code TAKE10 at checkout to get 10% off your Wix plan.

 These plans are slightly more expensive than others on this list, so I understand you may not be entirely convinced to upgrade.
 But with all the features on offer, our research shows that Wix is still good value for money.